6oa/webhook-bot/readme.md

 ```bash
   http://IP_ADDRESS:PORT/recieve_github
 ```
-Replace IP_ADDRESS With what machine the bot is being run on ip address Replace PORT With what machine the port is being run on and has been port forwarded on
+Replace IP_ADDRESS, Whatever machine the bot is currently being run on.
+Find the ip address then replace "IP_ADDRESS" Replace PORT, Whatever machine the bot is currently being run on.
+Use the configured port that is port forwarded then replace "PORT"

 #preview
 ![image](https://user-images.githubusercontent.com/76732321/154176474-778ae655-3ec7-4bbe-a306-6a4e56a9cf70.png)